 Bank: You don’t have to raise your voice, Mrs. Reen-rear.

+Me: DON’T TELL ME NOT TO RAISE MY VOICE!
 I RESOLVED THIS ISSUE TWO DAYS AGO.
 I SENT THE CHECK.
 I’VE BEEN MAKING PAYMENTS A MONTH IN ADVANCE FOR FOUR YEARS.
 I'M AN EXCELLENT CUSTOMER!

 Bank: You don’t need to speak to me like that, Mrs. Reen-rear.